awaitlink/vk-chat-bot/README.md

 ## Features
 - **Easy to use** - setting up behavior is simple - see [Behavior setup](#2-behavior-setup)
-- **Respects the quota** - the library calls VK API not more then 20 times/second, so you don't exceed the quota
+- **Respects the quota** - the framework calls VK API not more then 20 times/second, so you don't exceed the quota

 ## Usage
 #### Installation